Dear reader of ADxS.org, please excuse the disruption.

 • How reliably a result can be repeated

-In addition, in certain constellations, study results that are in themselves quite clear receive a miserable p-value, which leads to absurd interpretations that extend to the opposite of the study results.19
+In addition, in certain constellations, quite unambiguous study results are given a miserable p-value, which leads to absurd interpretations that go as far as the opposite of the study results.19

-Many scientists advocate the abolition of the p-value, while others want to significantly increase the threshold above which a study result is considered significant (currently 0.05, i.e. 95%).
+Many scientists are in favor of abolishing the p-value, while others want to significantly increase the threshold above which a test result is considered significant (currently 0.05, i.e. 95%).

-It is probably most useful to ensure that a result has been confirmed not only by one, but by as many studies as possible, each with a high n-number and a solid p-value.
-Even with an optimal p-value, a single study is no proof for the investigated thesis.
+It is probably most sensible to ensure that a result has been confirmed not just by one, but by as many studies as possible, each with a high n-number and a solid p-value.
+Even with an optimal p-value, a single study is not proof of the hypothesis under investigation.

 1. Ioannidis (2005): Why Most Published Research Findings are False.
 In: PLoS Medicine 2, e124, 2005